dlite-tools/NLPiper/CONTRIBUTING.md

 ## Contributing to the Codebase

-The code is hosted on [GitHub](https://github.com/tomassosorio/NLPiper), so you will need to use [Git](http://git-scm.com/) to clone the project and make changes to the codebase.
+The code is hosted on [GitHub](https://github.com/tomassosorio/NLPiper), so you will need to use [Git](http://git-scm.com/) to fork and clone the project, and make changes to the codebase.
 Once you have obtained a copy of the code, you should create a development environment that is separate from your existing Python environment so that you can make and test changes without compromising your